jamesloper/lemontron/_posts/2024-12-24-lemontron-open-source-annoucement.md

 {% include youtube-video.html id="n6l3GvkE4QU" %}

-The Lemontron and its Fusion 360 CAD is now available for download on MakerWorld.

-{% include button.html title="Download on MakerWorld" link="https://makerworld.com/en/models/908050" %}

 I'm working on the [build guide](/lemontron/), but in the mean time feel free to poke around the site, there is a lot to explore!
+The Lemontron and its Fusion 360 CAD is now available for download.

 Please consider supporting the project on KoFi or Patreon! 🍋